pierangeloc/ray-tracer-zio/post/new-module-pattern.md

 val (product, related)  = runtime.unsafeRun(runnable)
 ```

+Notice that the act of `provide`ing an effect with its environment eliminates the environment dependency in the resulting effect type, well represented by type `Any` of the resulting environment.

 ## Our first ZIO module
-The module pattern is _the way_ ZIO manages dependencies between application components, and it works well with ZIO thanks to the presence of `R` in the `ZIO` datatype.
+The module pattern is _the way_ ZIO manages dependencies between application components.
-In its initial formulation it was only using trait mix-ins, as shown In [this talk](https://www.youtube.com/watch?v=IvL8mmB2RBM).
+In its initial formulation it was only using trait mix-ins, as shown in [this talk](https://www.youtube.com/watch?v=IvL8mmB2RBM).

-Here we will see the new formulation of the module pattern, that resolves some of the shortcomings of the previous version.
+Here we will see the new formulation of the module pattern, that resolves most of the shortcomings of the previous version.

+### What is a module?
+A module is a group of functions that deals with only one concern.
+Keeping the scope of a module limited improves our ability to understand code, in that we can focus
+ only about one concern at a time without juggling with too many concerns together in our head.

+`ZIO` iself provides the basic capabilities through modules, see yourself how `ZEnv` is defined.

 ### The module recipe
 Let's build a module for product data access, following these simple steps: